hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Or just wait a bit.
 Async I/O is coming.
 You can even play with it today. https://github.com/red/red/tree/IO is the most current, and @rebolek can give you the best advice if you're feeling daring.

 [17:10:44](#lsg0srqq9vkesXiN4ewvzEYniAKbwlMJ1EreaU0_4Hw) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 @m_a_j_ch_rz_a_k_twitter going with the IO branch is the way to go.
 It wil be merged into master eventually so it's certainly a better solution than writing custom binding.
-Less of work also Ì†ΩÌ∏É
+Less of work also üòÉ

 [17:14:05](#WU8e7-8odVnR8Gp_jtVChZ7saGq5XzzEFBCujso6LN8) <m_a_j_ch_rz_a_k_twitter (Micha≈Ç Majchrzak)>:
 oh I see. https://github.com/red/red/blob/IO/tests/IO/tcp-client-2.red it looks like a something which I need.
 I have only a question abut "wait" in repeat.
 Is there anything like a "wait for all" ?
 I would like to run my X requests in "the same time" and then later get the amount of time necessary for each of them.